EPCCed/hpcss24/README.md

 ### Thursday PM

+  Yoy are welcome to continue with Ludovic's OpenMP exercises.
+However, if you want to tackle something different see
+  below:

-  You should work through the CFD and look at the performance and parallel scalability of the code.
+  You should work through the CFD worksheet and look at the performance and parallel scalability of the code.

   To see the code and exercise sheets, go to [https://github.com/EPCCed/hpcss24-cfd](https://github.com/EPCCed/hpcss24-cfd)